pedromancheno/ios-reactive-qapital/README.md

 Illustrates how the different operators work.
 This shows the names of the operators in RxSwift but most names match in ReactiveSwift. http://rxmarbles.com

+A video of the talk can be found [here](https://www.facebook.com/cocoaheadssthlm/videos/1803840123264981/)